 If you don’t do it now, it will be too late!!!!

 Don’t fall for old school sales pressure tactics.
-They’re so tacky!
+They’re so tacky and almost always only in the interest of those using them!

-Yes, you probably do need to take action to start your investments as early as possible, because you’ve been putting it off for years already, but that is your decision to make and if the adviser is hounding you to get you to sign on the dotted line, it means he needs the business to happen more than you do!
+Yes, you probably do need to take action to start your investments as early as possible, because you’ve been putting it off for years already, but that is your decision to make and if the adviser is hounding you to get you to sign on the dotted line, it means he needs the business to happen more than you do.
+And that, my friend, gets a red flag.

 In this situation, it might be wise to seek advice from elsewhere.